garloff/heat-docker-jitsi-meet/README.md

   You can try ``540``, ``480`` or ``360`` if you have many participants with limited bandwidth (or run into server upstream bandwidth limitations for large conferences).
-If you use ``tweak_ideal_height``, a few more adjustments are made: the minimal height is lowered to 180, SimulCast is enabled (which is default anyway) and LayerSuppresion is enabled (not enabled by default).
+If you use ``tweak_ideal_height``, a few more adjustments are made: the minimal height is lowered to 180, SimulCast is enabled (which is default anyway) and LayerSuppression is enabled (not enabled by default).
 You can also use ``tweak_channelLastN`` allows you to limit the number of videos streams (from the last N speakers) to be active, default is ``-1`` (unlimited).